 We need access to the Pi via terminal.
-You will need to enable SSH on the Pi before you can access the terminal remotely.
-Visit our guide for steps on how to enable SSH on Raspbian.
-You can log into the terminal using a command line interface.
+You may need to enable SSH on the Pi before you can access the terminal remotely.
+Visit our guide for steps on how to enable SSH on Raspberry Pi OS.
+You can log into the terminal using a command-line interface.
 For more details, check out our SSH Raspberry Pi login guide.

 Once you're in the terminal window, run the following:

 The package will begin installation automatically.
 When prompted with "This installer will transform your Raspberry Pi into an Open VPN server!"
 Choose OK.

 The installation wizard will walk you through the setup process.
 Here's a quick overview of each step.

 You will be prompted to edit your network settings.
 Our Raspberry Pi VPN needs a static IP address.
 You can leave the default value or choose one of your own if your ISP supports static IPs.

 Choose a user to manage VPN settings

 You will see a dialogue that states “Choose a local user that will hold your ovpn configurations.”
 Select OK and choose an account to use.
 I’m leaving mine set to the default account, but you can use any account you want here.